Category intelligence brief

 What connectivity options do companions robots support?

-Companions robots in the database support 24 types of connectivity.
-The most common include Not publicly detailed, Wi-Fi, Cloud-based AI Backend, Bluetooth, NFC, Infrared Communication, and 18 more.
+Companions robots in the database support 72 types of connectivity.
+The most common include Not publicly detailed, Wi-Fi, Cloud-based AI Backend, 2.4GHz Wi-Fi, 5GHz Wi-Fi, Wi-Fi 6 dual-band, and 66 more.
 Connectivity determines how the robot communicates with your network, cloud services, companion apps, and other smart devices.
 Visit the components directory for detailed information on each protocol.

 Do companions robots work with voice assistants?

-Some companions robots integrate with voice assistant platforms including Abi Voice AI (90+ languages), Amazon Alexa, ElliQ Voice AI, Realbotix Custom AI, Bixby.
+Some companions robots integrate with voice assistant platforms including Abi Voice AI (90+ languages), Built-in offline voice control, Amazon Alexa, ElliQ Voice AI, M5Stack AI Agent, ChatRomi 1.0, ChatRomi 2.0, Realbotix Custom AI, Bixby, Pet-focused voice interaction.
 Voice integration enables hands-free control, status updates, and interaction with your broader smart home ecosystem.
 Not all models support voice assistants — check individual robot pages for specific compatibility details.

 Buying & Getting Started